sejungkwak/connect-4/README.md

 - As a Returning Visitor,

-  - [x] I want to be able to play the game on my phone, so that I can play it on a break at work.
+  - [x] I want to be able to play the game on my phone, so that I can play it during a break at work.

     : The site is fully responsive, so the user can play on any device size.